Games security, algae take wind out of Qingdao's sails

 "There have been lots of going-away parties lately," said Patrick Regan, an engineer working for Nike.

-With the city's biggest outbreak of algae, beaches usually crowded with Chinese tourists have played host instead to earth-moving equipment and trucks loaded with green sludge.
+With the city's biggest outbreak of algae, beaches formerly crowded with Chinese tourists, now feature earth-moving equipment and sweaty bands of volunteers.

+The city has pledged to remove the algae from the sailing competition area by July 15, but has offered no deadline to clean the city's spoilt beaches.

-Officials tried to be upbeat about the reeking swathes of green coating Qingdao's shores.
+Officials have, conversely, tried to be upbeat about the reeking swathes of green coating Qingdao's shores.

 "It seems some tourists are very happy to see (the algae), because it's not something you usually see," said Qingdao Sailing Committee spokesman Wang Haitao.

-Olympic sailors, who weeks before were tacking to avoid huge clumps of weed, said the algae should not be a problem come race day.

-Although the algae has deterred sun-seeking tourists, larger commercial opportunities may be lost through the city's inability to showcase its nascent boating industry to potential investors during the Games period.
+The algae may dent the city's tourism ambitions for the short-term, but more may be lost from not being able to showcase the city to potential investors in the city's nascent boating industry.

-"The administrative approvals to have people watching on the water or hold corporate events around the venue are just too complicated," said Adrien Magnan, from Shanghai-based Marine Dragon Consulting.
+"The administrative approvals to have people watching on the water or hold corporate events around the venue is just too complicated," said Adrien Magnan, from Shanghai-based Marine Dragon Consulting.

 "We were quite disappointed as we thought it would be quite an opportunity for us."